Anyone who owns a microwave drawer oven that caught fire or had other electrical problems.

 “Clicking” and “popping”

-It's believed that Sharp also manufactured the microwave drawers under other brand names, such as Bosch, meaning that those microwaves may also experience similar issues.
+A lawsuit has already been filed over the Bosch microwave drawers, but attorneys working with ClassAction.org believe other brands may also be affected by the alleged defect.
 The following are some complaints from consumers who wrote about their microwave problems online (sic throughout):

 How Could a Class Action Lawsuit Help?

-A class action lawsuit could help people back money they spent purchasing and fixing their microwaves.
-Furthermore, it could require Sharp to alert consumers to the reported issue and offer a fix for the problem.
+A class action lawsuit could help people get back the money they spent purchasing and fixing their microwaves.
+Furthermore, it could require the manufacturers to alert consumers to the reported issue and offer a fix for the problem.